Helcaraxan/toolshare/problem-space.md

 1. See [when you are updating tool versions to keep up with fixes and features] above.

-    * since `toolshare ci hash` is used to resolve the container version to run in, the container holds all necessary tool dependencies.
-    * since `toolshare install` is first-thing inside build-scripts, the tool dependencies are set-and-checked per build.
+    * since `toolshare install` is first-thing inside build-scripts, or it's not and lazy-fetch is used, the tool dependencies are set-and-checked per build.

 [when you are updating tool versions to keep up with fixes and features]: #when-you-are-updating-tool-versions-to-keep-up-with-fixes-and-features